 - Always hold back some of your income for tax and cashflow purposes, eg. if you generate £100 from the sale of soup at your local farmers’ market, keep £30 for tax, £20 for the cost of the next farmers’ market pitch and pay yourself £50.

 - Recognise that all business activities come with a degree of risk.
 You probably cannot avoid risk, but you certainly can manage risk and reduce it if you look ahead.

 - If you are working in a very busy and competitive marketplace, you need to put a lot of effort into ‘differentiating’ yourself (i.e. standing out from the crowd).
 You should not do this by being the cheapest, but by the uniqueness of your products, or your customer service, or the quality of your product, or through your marketing or your business’s values.
-People associate cheap prices with low quality – do you want customers to see your product or service in this way?
+People associate cheap prices with low quality – do you want your product or service to be seen this way?

 - Once you start, commit to your business and don’t treat it like a hobby.
 Dig in, work hard, set goals and achieve them.

 - Enjoy earning your own money and making your own decisions.